KaHIP v3.00 -- Karlsruhe High Quality Partitioning -- User Guide: Graph Format

 \subsubsection{Partition}

 The output format of a partition is also similar to the output format of a partition provided by Metis.
 It is basically a text file named \emph{tmppartition}$k$ where $k$ is the number of blocks given as input to the partitioning program.
 This file contains $n$ lines.
 In each line the block ID of the corresponding vertex is given, \ie line $i$ contains the block ID of the vertex $i$ (here the vertices are numbered from 0 to $n-1$).
 The block IDs are numbered consecutively from 0 to $k-1$.
+ParHip also has the option to store partitions in a binary format.
+These can also be converted using the toolbox program.
+In case of an edge partition, the file contains $m$ lines in which line $i$ constains the block ID of edge $i$ (here the edges are numbered from 0 to $m-1$).